hummingbot/hummingbot/documentation/docs/connectors/huobi.md

 ![huobi2](/assets/img/huobi-create-api-key.png)

-<Callout
-  type="warning"
+!!! warning
-  body="We recommend using only #trade# enabled API keys; enabling #withdraw, transfer or the equivalent is unnecessary# for current Hummingbot strategies."
+    We recommend using only #trade# enabled API keys; enabling #withdraw, transfer or the equivalent is unnecessary# for current Hummingbot strategies.
-/>

-<Callout
-  type="tip"
+!!! tip
-  body="You will receive a notification and email when your API keys are about to expire."
+    You will receive a notification and email when your API keys are about to expire.
-/>

 3. **Click to send** and enter the verification code sent to the registered email address.